zama-ai/concrete-ml/docs/advanced-topics/pruning.md

 # Pruning

-Pruning is a method to reduce neural network complexity, usually applied in order reduce the computation cost or memory size.
+Pruning is a method to reduce neural network complexity, usually applied in order to reduce the computation cost or memory size.
 Pruning is used in Concrete-ML to control the size of accumulators in neural networks, thus making them FHE compatible.
 See [here](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints) for an explanation of the accumulator bit-width constraints.

 ## Overview of pruning in Concrete-ML